 8 Favorite Healthy Breakfasts for Pregnancy

+There are plenty of delicious foods to choose from during pregnancy that are good for you and your baby.
 Here are 8 of our most favorite healthy breakfasts for pregnancy from around the web!

 Finding ways to incorporate greens into breakfast is so good for your health- especially during pregnancy, since they contain an amazing amount of nutrients including folic acid.
 This Kale + Pineapple combination has only 5 ingredients but packs a major (and delicious) vitamin-and-mineral punch to leave you feeling energized and nourished.